 Over the last few years, drug resistance has become a common problem in the United States.
-Most acinetobacter species are resistant to multiple antibiotics.
-Medications that are usually sensitive to acinetobacter include colistin, meropenem, tigecycline, polymyxin, amikacin, and rifampin.
+Anti-microbials which may be used in Acinetobacter infections include colistin, carbapenems, tigecycline, polymyxin, amikacin, and beta-lactam/beta-lactamase combinations.
+But, there have been more recent outbreaks with extensively drug resistant Acinetobacter which makes the management of these infections much more complicated.
 The duration of therapy is from 7 to 10 days, depending on the patient illness.

 The prognosis of an isolated Acinetobacter infection is excellent in patients who are otherwise healthy.
-Patients who are immunosuppressed or neutropenic tend to have a poor outcome.
+Patients who are immunosuppressed tend to have a poor outcome.

 Over the past decade, Acinetobacter infections have become common in hospitalized patients.
 Since this organism can infect almost any organ system a multidisciplinary approach to diagnosis and management is essential.
 Often the organism is difficult to isolate because of colonization and hence an infectious disease consult should be made.
 Infection control teams should be involved earlier on to prevent out-breaks and utilize ways to prevent nosocomial transmission by eradication of bacteria and strict isolation techniques.
 The outcomes for most patients with Acinetobacter infection is excellent as long as there is no other comorbidity.
 However, those with immunosuppression may have a guarded prognosis.